microsoft/WSL/CONTRIBUTING.md

 This Github issues page is a bugtracker.
 It's intended for technical discussion and for debugging specific issues.
 If you have a feature request, you should instead post it to the [UserVoice](https://wpdev.uservoice.com/forums/266908).
 The UserVoice is better for tracking feature requests; it has a voting mechanism so the WSL team can put a higher priority behind issues that affect more people.

+## Important: Reporting BSODs and Security issues
+Please pay special attention if you want to report BSOD or security issues:

+### BSODs
+When reporting BSODs, **DO NOT attach memory dumps or traces to Github issues**.
+Instead, send Windows crashes to secure@microsoft.com, referencing the GitHub bug number.

+### Security Issues
+Special care should be taken when reporting security issues to avoid exposing sensitive information.

+Only send traces or logs when specifically asked to by a WSL team member, to secure@microsoft.com, referencing the GitHub bug number.

-Do not open Github issues for Windows crashes (BSODs) or security issues.
-Please direct all Windows crashes and security issues to secure@microsoft.com.
-Issues with security vulnerabilities may be edited to hide the vulnerability details.
+> Note: Issues with security vulnerabilities may be edited to hide the vulnerability details.

+## Reporting issues in WSL
-A well written bug will follow the template:
+A well written bug will follow the following template:

 ### 1) Issue Title
 A title succinctly describing the issue.

 #### Example:
 `Traceroute not working.`

 ### 2) Windows version / build number
 Your Windows build number.
 This can be gathered from the CMD prompt using the `ver` command.

 ```